Skip to content

 Hierarchy as aesthetic—competence as truth.

-Kubblai’s ranks are fictional, symbolic markers used to pace learning.
+Kubblai’s ranks are symbolic markers used to pace learning.
 Advancement is not about submission; it’s about mastery.

 • Initiate: understands core objects and basic workflows.